Henryjiepanli/Jiepanli_Henry.github.io/_pages/about.md

 **Jiepan Li**, Fangxiao Lu, Wei He, Hongyan Zhang

-** Introduction:** A SIFT-based stitching method was adopted to augment the original data set.
+- **Introduction:** A SIFT-based stitching method was adopted to augment the original data set.
 Subsequently, a DA-ASPP network was trained with CE loss and Online Hard Example Mining (OHEM) strategy.
 Then the segmentation results were merged with the segmentation results of DeepLab v3.
 Finally, a post-processing method based on the removal of small holes and test time augmentation (TTA) was used to obtain the final segmentation results.

+- **Key words:** SAR, Multi-model fusion, OHEM

 # 📖 Educations
 - *2020.06 - 2023.07 (now)*, State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing (LIESMARS), Wuhan University.